Michele-Bufis/Pure_trace/README.md

 ### Device-free UI testing

-Set `DEBUG=1` before launching the application to inject a protocol-compatible Arduino/AD8232 mock.
-It streams a synthetic 72 bpm ECG and reports connected electrodes, so recording, live rendering, signal processing, saving, and the archive all use the same path as the physical device.
-The mode is opt-in and must never be used for clinical or sensor validation.
+Set `DEBUG=1` before launching the application to inject `mock_device.py`, a protocol-compatible Arduino/AD8232 mock consumed through the same `readline()` interface as a real pyserial connection.
+It streams a stable, synthetic 72 bpm single-lead ECG (P‑QRS‑T morphology plus a touch of baseline wander and mains residue) and reports leads-off status (`L,0`) roughly twice a second, so recording, live rendering, filtering, R-peak detection, saving, and the archive all exercise the exact same code path as the physical device.
+The mode is opt-in — `config.DEBUG` defaults to off — so a production launch can never silently synthesize data, and it must never be used for clinical or sensor validation.

 PowerShell: